pyyush/VoiceID/README.md

 # VoiceID: An End-to-End Text-Independent Speaker Verification System

 ### Introduction:
-It is a end-to-end speaker verification system that aims to confirm the identity of a speaker by matching some representation of an incoming test phrase to that of a set of speaker-dependent enrolment phrases.
+It is an end-to-end speaker verification system that aims to confirm the identity of a speaker by matching some representation of an incoming test phrase to that of a set of speaker-dependent enrolment phrases.
 In this project, we first show an LSTM baseline system proposed in [1].
 We then proposed a end-to-end system that works directly in raw waveforms and doesn't require any pre-processing.

 ##### LSTM baseline architecture:
 <figure>